fmg-jluchman/fm_scheme/README.md

 The package `fm_scheme` is a command that works with many line, dot, and bar graphs in Stata.

+This package also includes `fmlite_scheme` which is a less formal, but more flexible, implementation of Fors Marsh branding for Stata graphics.

 # Installation

 `fm_scheme` is easiest to install using